icco/nanowrimo/novel.md

 "Well, fancy that."

 Trinity smiles.
 Seeing Brett crush on a girl is always hilarious.
 He's probably already built a stalker tool for her.
 Oh well, Trinity thinks to herself, we probably will not see her again for awhile.

+Trinity pulls out her computer and then glances up at Chris.
+"Sure, I think we can stick with these names for a while.
+Thanks."
+Chris pulls out his phone and starts making preparations.
+Trinity quickly scrolls through her currently running resources, and notices the government hasn't started to kill her servers yet.
+She ups the security across all of the nodes, and then the pilot signals that they will be landing in five minutes.